azure-appdev-tsp-ncr/gbc-containers/labs/day1-labs/01-create-aks-cluster.md

     ```

 5. In the cloud shell, you are automatically logged into your Azure subscription.
-If you have multiple subscription
+If you have multiple subscriptions
     1. To listout all subscription :-  az account list --output table
     2. To Change to active subscription :- az account set --subscription "My Demos"